aminwoo/hivemind/README.md

   <h3>HiveMind</h3>

-  A free and strong UCI bughouse engine derived from Reckless and Rustic.
+  A free UCI Crazyhouse engine derived from Reckless and Rustic.

 </div>